stellarwp/schema/docs/schemas.md

 vendor/
 ```

+## `dbDelta()` under the hood

+Under the hood of this library, schema management is done via the [`dbDelta()`](https://developer.wordpress.org/reference/functions/dbdelta/) function within WordPress.
+That function is battle tested and reliable, so we are standing on the shoulders of champions here.
+Any schema - whether a table schema of a field schema - has its SQL run through that function to ensure the table definitions are up to date.

+It is important to note that `dbDelta()` does not _remove_ fields or indices in a database table.
+This approach is meant to prevent the accidentaly removal of data.
+We take a similar stance with this library.
+There _are_ ways to remove fields and drop tables, but those actions do not happen automatically and are up to you to decide when it is appropriate to do so.

 ## Table schemas

 Table schema classes hold all of the building blocks for getting a custom table to be defined and managed by this library.
-Table
+This library uses `dbDelta()` to manage the updates of table schemas and

 ## Field schemas